NCEAS/eml/docs/eml-semantic-annotations-primer.md

 </rdf:RDF>

 ```
-_Note: The subject described in the `rdf:Description` `about` attribute should actually be the globally unique URI issued for 'adam.shepherd'._
+_Note: The subject described in the `rdf:Description` `about` attribute should actually be the globally unique URI issued for 'adam.shepherd'.
+The details of how this HTTP URI GUID is constructed are being developed by EDI, NCEAS, and others._

 ### Check for Logical Consistency